cvonfeldt/blue-team-investigations/Log Analysis-Sysmon/README.md

 ### 2. What is the powershell cmdlet used to download the malware file and what is the port?

-Given that a cmdlet was used, we know this will also have Event ID 1 so we can just keep scrolling down.
+Given that a cmdlet was used and the malware file will most likely be an executable, we will check if this will also have Event ID 1 - so we can just keep scrolling down.
 Looks like we see it here:

 ![Q2](screenshots/Sys4.png)